USEPA/EPA_OMEGA_Model/doc/source/developer.rst

 maybe there will be a ``_nix`` folder for routines that perform the equivalent job on unix/linux machines.

 ``bump_version.bat`` can be used to increment the code version number.
 There are three components to the version #.
 The format is major.minor.patch.
-So version 1.2.3 would be major version 1, minor version 2, path version 3.
+So version 1.2.3 would be major version 1, minor version 2, patch version 3.

 ``bump_version`` can be used as follows to increment the patch, minor and major version numbers respectively::